srishkalra/mywebproject/README.md

 ### Overview:

-This Web Application has been built using ***Python***(3.8.3) based ***Flask*** Web framework
+This Web Application has been built using ***Python***(3.9.2) based ***Flask*** Web framework

 ##### Purpose:
 This Application is a basic Webserver which contains a Home page and info page about an application.
-Further enhancements can be done to this application by creating URL's as per the requirement and to achieve that "myapp.py" files which hosts the flask web application needs to be updated accordingly.
+Further enhancements can be done to this application by creating URL's as per the requirement and to achieve that python script "myapp.py" which contains the flask web application needs to be updated accordingly.

 ##### Version:
 Version of the APP has been set as v1.0 as initial and can be changed either in Docker file or while creating a Container and passing it as ENV variable in runtime.